Generate and save the initial baseline

 fail_on_exceed: true

 This configuration defines weighted violation scoring.
-It calculates automatic decay thresholds per release cycle.
-The fail_on_exceed flag ensures strict enforcement when limits are breached.
+The decay_rate guides the manual or scripted process of tightening thresholds each sprint.
+The fail_on_exceed flag ensures enforcement when limits are breached.
+A Node.js script reads this file to determine pass/fail at CI time.

 Pipeline Gating & PR Enforcement

 Threshold checks must map directly to merge gates.
-Configure CI steps with fail-on: critical and warn-on: serious to block regressions that impact core usability.
+Configure CI steps to parse violation counts and compare against the threshold matrix.
 Use actions/github-script to post threshold results as GitHub status checks.
 Require these checks to pass via Pull Request Gating & Branch Policies before allowing merges.
-Enable --diff-mode incremental to isolate and gate only newly introduced violations.

 - name: Enforce a11y Thresholds